 Medication management: Anti-anxiety medications are commonly used to help alleviate the symptoms of GAD.
 Whether or not medication will be used will be determined during the development of the client’s treatment plan.
 Those who will take medication will meet with a psychiatrist daily for medication management.

 Individual therapy sessions are held on an as-needed basis and are meant to be a time where clients can meet privately with their therapist in order to help them learn how to cope with the symptoms of their anxiety and work towards developing coping skills and other tools necessary to help control the onset of future symptoms.

 Group therapy sessions are held four times each day and cover a wide variety of topics.
 Some of the major topics that are discussed during these group sessions include how to manage stress, how to appropriately deal with anger, and how to effectively express emotions.

 Family therapy sessions are held on an as-needed basis.
 Additionally, we provide educational sessions to the family members of our clients to help them learn more about generalized anxiety disorder and guide them in how they can best support their loved one.

-Recreational therapy is held once a day for adults.
+Recreational therapy is held at our treatment center once a day for adults.
 This is a time where individuals are given a chance to participate in physical activities such as playing tennis and basketball, or using our pool and gym facilities.

-At Greenleaf, we also pride ourselves in the working relationships that we have with mental health providers outside of our hospital.
+At our anxiety treatment center, we also pride ourselves in the working relationships that we have with mental health providers outside of our hospital.
 We allow outpatient therapists to come in and meet with their clients while being treated in our hospital, with the goal of increasing the comfort level that we strive to provide for our clients.